d-nishi/solutions/README.md

-# repeatable, user-friendly simple solutions in typescript to work with k8s in any cloud
+Repeatable, user-friendly, simple solutions in typescript to work with k8s clusters and workloads in any cloud